toolleeo/cli-apps/README.md

 * [Taskell](https://github.com/smallhadroncollider/taskell) - A CLI kanban board/task manager for Mac and Linux.
 * [thokr](https://github.com/thatvegandev/thokr) - Sleek typing tui with visualized results and historical logging.
 * [toipe](https://github.com/Samyak2/toipe) - Yet another typing test, but crab flavoured.
+* [Tokei](https://github.com/XAMPPRocky/tokei) - Tokei is a program that displays statistics about your code.
+Tokei will show the number of files, total lines within those files and code, comments, and blanks grouped by language.
 * [Translate Shell](https://www.soimort.org/translate-shell/) - Command-line translator using Google Translate, Bing Translator, Yandex.Translate, etc.
 * [tuxi](https://github.com/Bugswriter/tuxi) - A CLI tool that scrapes Google search results and SERPs that provides instant and concise answers.
 * [Watson](https://github.com/TailorDev/Watson) - Time tracking CLI to know how much time you are spending on your projects.
 It can generate nice reports for clients.